 What Comes After Detox

 For individuals looking to start their recovery journey, detox is necessary and delirium tremens may be unavoidable.
-After completing detox, you need to undergo inpatient rehab so you can receive therapy and develop new coping mechanisms.
+After completing detox, you need to undergo partial-hospitalization rehab so you can receive therapy and develop new coping mechanisms.
 If you’ve been relying on alcohol for years, you will need to learn how to live without it.
 This will involve identifying your triggers and finding healthy, positive ways to handle problems.
 Detox alone won’t do any of this.
 You need to work with addiction treatment professionals to come up with a personalized treatment plan.
 Sobriety is a lifelong journey so you should be patient.

 Contact Asheville Recovery Center Today to Get the Help You Need